Zipcore/SM-OpenTimer/README.md

     - Make sure your admin status is root to create/delete zones. (configs/admins.cfg)
     - Use !zone to configure zones.
-    - Plugin's internal max player count is 24.
-You can change this by changing MAXPLAYERS_BHOP in opentimer.sp and recompiling it.
-    - You can remove some functions such as recording or fancy chat by commenting out first few lines in the opentimer.sp file.
+    - You can remove some functions such as recording or fancy chat by commenting out first few lines in the opentimer.sp file and then recompiling it.
     - !r, !respawn can be used to respawn.
     - Rest of the commands can be found with !commands.
     - This plugin will automatically create a new database called 'opentimer'.
 You are no longer required to change databases.cfg.